 It’s on the follow-through where United came up short.
 The airline invested heavily in its structural upgrades but seems clueless on how to inject the kind of personal interaction and selective touches that could make the Polaris experience one of the best in the market.

+The Polaris in-flight service was lacking.
 What stood out for me as deficiencies were magnified by what I experienced on my next flight with Air New Zealand from Tokyo to Auckland.
 Air New Zealand exemplified what I’ve come to expect of a world-class airline and those extra touches that separate the best international carriers from the rest of the pack.

 Take the welcome-aboard service.
-With Air New Zealand, the attentiveness of Air New Zealand’s flight attendants was obvious from the moment I stepped on the plane and entered the business class cabin.
+With Air New Zealand, the attentiveness of Air New Zealand’s flight attendants was obvious from the moment I stepped on the plane and entered the business-class cabin.
 As I settled into my seat, a flight attendant carrying a tray of drinks welcomed me on board with an introduction and offer of a drink.

 “Welcome aboard Ms Betts.
 My name is __ and I’ll be looking after you today.
 Can I interest you in a drink?
 I have orange juice, champagne, or water.”
 He reappeared for a top-up, but not before two other flight attendants came by.
 One introduced herself with a handshake, and the other asked if I needed any assistance finding my way around the pod.
 I was also asked for my drink selection for after takeoff.
 The friendly service-oriented welcome created a very strong first impression.